cryostatio/cryostat-legacy/README.md

 ### Build and push to local podman image registry
 * `mvn package`
-* Run `mvn -Dcryostat.minimal=true clean package` to exclude web-client assets.
+* Run `mvn -Dheadless=true clean package` to exclude web-client assets.
 The `clean` phase should always be specified here, or else previously-generated client assets will still be included into the built image.
 * For other OCI builders, use the `imageBuilder` Maven property.
 For example, to